0:00 / 9:07

 “This simple guide gives essential information about dyslexia, how to support it, and how to advocate for it.” —Made by Dyslexia

-- At least 1 in 10 people have dyslexia.
-According to the International Dyslexia Association and author Shelly Shaywitz, dyslexia affects up to 20 percent of the population: That means that 1 in 5 people have dyslexia.
+- According to the International Dyslexia Association and author Shelly Shaywitz, dyslexia affects up to 20 percent of the population: That means that 1 in 5 people have dyslexia.
 Over 40 million adult Americans are dyslexic, but only 2 million know it.
 One out of every five school aged kids—20% of the classroom—in America are dyslexic.

 - 32% of students with dyslexia/LD drop out of high school or do not receive a regular diploma.